 You need to enable interactive query to take advantage of low-latency analytical processing (LLAP) of Hive queries.
+When you enable interactive query, you select a host for HiveServer Interactive.

 The Interactive Query control displays a range of values for default Maximum Total Concurrent Queries based on the number of nodes that you select for LLAP processing and the number of CPUs in the Hive LLAP cluster.
 The Ambari wizard typically calculates appropriate values for LLAP properties in Interactive Query, so accept the defaults or change the values to suit your environment.